Stroud throws 5 TDs, No. 7 Buckeyes bury Maryland 66-17

 Ohio State “had guys look like they fell out of airplanes, they were so wide open," Terps coach Mike Locksley said.

-“I felt the effort was there — the execution was poor,” Locksley said.
-“We're playing through some injuries, which to me are part of the game.”

-Tagovailoa, who came in the game leading the Big Ten in completion percentage, was 28 for 39 for 279 yards and two touchdowns for Maryland (4-2, 1-2).
+Tagovailoa, who came in the game leading the Big Ten in completion percentage, was 28 for 39 for 279 yards and two touchdowns for Maryland.

 THE TAKEAWAY